raj457036/Instagram-Clone/README.md

 # instagram

-A Instagram Clone in Flutter.
+An Instagram Clone in Flutter.

 ## Info
 This app is a design only prototype with interaction